-Here’s another bottle someone sent me pictures of.
+Here’s a rather unusual bottle, evidently a liquor flask, with pictures sent to me by Michael Aden.
 It has the “angular” GC mark on the base, as discussed above, but information is lacking on exactly when it was made.
 Comments are invited!

 Please click here to go to the Glass Bottle Marks pages (this points to “page two”).

 Click here to go to my Home Page.